Best SD Cards for the Nikon D3500

-I have much more detail below, but if you just want to cut to the chase with the short version, here are some good options that you should have no problem finding at your preferred electronics retailer:
+I have much more detail below, but if you just want to cut to the chase with the short version, here are some good options that you should have no problem finding at your preferred electronics or photography store:

 The camera supports SD, SDHC, and SDXC memory cards, including SDHC and SDXC cards compliant with UHS-I. Cards rated SD Speed Class 6 or better are recommended for movie recording; using slower cards may result in recording being interrupted.
 When choosing cards for use in card readers, be sure they are compatible with the device.
 Contact the manufacturer for information on features, operation, and limitations on use.